Class Outline

 - These researchers manipulated the message on a card left in a large sample of hotel rooms.

-- One version of the message emphasized showing respect for the environment
+- One version of the message emphasized showing respect for the environment.

-- Another emphasized that the hotel would donate a portion of their savings to an environmental cause
+- Another emphasized that the hotel would donate a portion of their savings to an environmental cause.

-- A third emphasized that most hotel guests choose to reuse their towels
+- A third emphasized that most hotel guests choose to reuse their towels.

-- Results: Guests who received the message that “most hotel guests choose to reuse their towels (Message 3)”, reused their own towels substantially more often than guests receiving either of the other two messages.
+- Results: Guests who received the message that “most hotel guests choose to reuse their towels (Message 3)” reused their own towels substantially more often than guests receiving either of the other two messages.

-Threats to External validity:
+Threats to External Validity:

-- Interaction of Selection and Treatment: Does the program’s impact only apply to this particular group, or is it also applicable to other individuals with different characteristics?
+- Interaction of Selection and Treatment: Does the program’s impact apply only to this particular group, or is it also applicable to other individuals with different characteristics?

-As a general rule, studies are higher in external validity when the participants and the situation studied are similar to those that the researchers want to generalize to and participants encounter every day, often described as mundane realism.
+As a general rule, studies are higher in external validity when the participants and the situation studied are similar to those that the researchers want to generalize to and that participants encounter every day, often described as mundane realism.

-2.14 4.
+2.8 4.
 Construct Validity

-- DEFINITION: The degree to which a test or instrument is capable of measuring a concept, trait, or other theoretical entity
+- DEFINITION: The degree to which a test or instrument is capable of measuring a concept, trait, or other theoretical entity.

-- “do the theoretical constructs of cause and effect accurately represent the real-world situations they are intended to model?”
+- “Do the theoretical constructs of cause and effect accurately represent the real-world situations they are intended to model?”

 - For example, if a researcher develops a new questionnaire to evaluate respondents’ levels of aggression, the construct validity of the instrument would be the extent to which it actually assesses aggression as opposed to assertiveness, social dominance, and so forth.

-- There are sub-types of construct validity:
+- There are subtypes of construct validity:

 - Convergent validity (=congruent validity): The extent to which responses on a test or instrument exhibit a strong relationship with responses on conceptually similar tests or instruments.